efabless/EF_UART/README.md

 A universal Asynchronous Receiver/Transmitter (UART) Soft IP with the following features:
 - A programmable frame format
 - Data bits could vary from 5 to 9 bits
-- Even, odd, stick, or no-parity bit generation/detection
+- Even, odd, sticky zero, sticky one or no-parity bit generation and detection
 - One or Two stop bit generation
 - Line-break detection
 - Programmable timeout bits